anitha697c/RaboBank-repo/README.md

 At the end of the processing, a report needs to be created which will display both the transaction reference and description of each of the failed records.

 # Technologies used
-Java 8
+* Java 8
+* Spring Boot
+     - Spring Boot Web
-Spring Boot -Spring Boot Web -Spring Boot Actuator Maven
+     - Spring Boot Actuator
+* Maven
-Mockito/junit
+* Mockito/junit
-Jsp
+* Jsp

 # Steps to run the application:
 1. Clone the project Rabobank (Spring boot project).